Programs

 Focus: Managing the "Now"

-The “Rip Off the Rearview Mirror” experience means living and operating in the “Now.”
-Your team will discover their “Through Line” which is a transformational technique that gives them energy, purpose, direction, and the ability to operate in the “Now.”
-If you are ready to leave the past behind (Depression), and stop anticipating the future (Anxiety) let’s “Rip Off the Rearview Mirror!”
+The “Rip Off the Rearview Mirror” focuses on managing the “Now” at the workplace.
+Your team members will discover their “Through Line” which is a transformational technique that gives them energy, purpose, direction, and the ability to operate in the “Now.”

 The Rip Off the Rearview Mirror experience means getting the focus off of the past, and not anticipating the future, rather working in the “Now:”